Alper1718/Inventory-Management-System/README.md

    - Toggle between light and dark themes.
    - Change language preferences (currently supports English, Spanish, German, Turkish).

+4. **Renew Prices**:
+   - Renew a specific product's price.
+   - Renew all prices based on a percentage.

-4. **Add Product**:
+6. **Add Product**:
    - Fill in the product information including barcode, name, price, details, and amount to add them to the database.

-5. **General Report**:
+7. **General Report**:
    - Access general reports from the main menu.

 ## Notes